luhouyang/cantimagine/README.md

 # **Welcome to Pigeon🕊️**

-**Pigeon is your go-to platform to validate, develop, and solidify your startup idea.\nWith our integrated Gen AI, you can launch your brilliant idea in no time!**
+**Pigeon is your go-to platform to validate, develop, and solidify your startup idea.**

+**With our integrated Gen AI, you can launch your brilliant idea in no time!**

 ## **Key Features**